Mejikano/Module-1-Challenge-KickStarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-*A theather campaign launch in May, June or July will most likely succeed *A December Launch has a high likelihood of failing, less than 50% of chance to succeed therefore would be the worst month for launching a theather campaign
+-A theather campaign launch in May, June or July will most likely succeed -A December Launch has a high likelihood of failing, less than 50% of chance to succeed therefore would be the worst month for launching a theather campaign

 - What can you conclude about the Outcomes based on Goals?

-*A goal range between 1,000 and 4,999 tends to be successful for theather-plays campaigns *Plays subcategories were never cancelled regardless of the campaign goal
+-A goal range between 1,000 and 4,999 tends to be successful for theather-plays campaigns -Plays subcategories were never cancelled regardless of the campaign goal

 - What are some limitations of this dataset?